Skip to main content

 KBS_Icon_questionmark link-ico

-The King’s Somaliland Partnership (KSP) was established in 2000 and works with the Somaliland government, higher education and healthcare institutions in the following areas:
+The King’s Somaliland Partnership was established in 2000 and works with the Somaliland government, higher education institutions, health facilties, regulators and professional associations, to support health workforce development and service delivery.
+Our five year strategy aims to:

-• Strengthening higher education and training for health professionals
+• Improve the quality of higher education and training for health professions

 Our projects